Mythopoeia: Genre

 The term mythopoeia comes from Hellenistic Greek muthopoiía (μυθοποιία), meaning 'myth-making'; an alternative is mythopoesis (μυθοποίησις) of similar meaning.
 The definition of mythopoeia as "a creating of myth" is first recorded from 1846.
 In early use, it meant the making of myths in ancient times.
-It was adopted by J. R. R. Tolkien as the title of one of his poems, written in 1931 and published in Tree and Leaf.

 While many literary works carry mythic themes, only a few approach the dense self-referentiality and purpose of mythopoesis.
-Mythopoeic authors include Tolkien, C. S. Lewis, William Blake, H. P. Lovecraft, Lord Dunsany, Mervyn Peake and Robert E. Howard.
+Mythopoeic authors include William Blake, H.P.
+Lovecraft, Lord Dunsany, J. R. R. Tolkien, C. S. Lewis, Mervyn Peake, and Robert E. Howard.

+Tolkien used the word as the title of one of his poems, written in 1931 and published in Tree and Leaf.

 Works of mythopoeia are often categorized as fantasy or science fiction but fill a niche for mythology in the modern world, according to Joseph Campbell, a famous student of world mythology.
 Campbell spoke of a Nietzschean world which has today outlived much of the mythology of the past.
 He claimed that new myths must be created, but he believed that present culture is changing too rapidly for society to be completely described by any such mythological framework until a later age.

 The philosopher Phillip Stambovsky argues that mythopoeia provides relief from the existential dread that comes with a rational world, and that it can serve as a way to link different cultures and societies.

 Mythopoeia is sometimes called artificial mythology, which emphasizes that it did not evolve naturally and is an artifice comparable with artificial language, and therefore should not be taken seriously as mythology.
 For example, the noted folklorist Alan Dundes argued that "any novel cannot meet the cultural criteria of myth.
 A work of art, or artifice, cannot be said to be the narrative of a culture's sacred tradition...[it is] at most, artificial myth."

 In literature

 Antecedents

 William Blake set out his mythology in his "prophetic works" such as Vala, or The Four Zoas.
 These name several original gods, such as Urizen, Orc, Los, Albion, Rintrah, Ahania and Enitharmon.
 Later in the 19th century, stories by George MacDonald and H. Rider Haggard created fictional worlds; C. S. Lewis praised both for their "mythopoeic" gifts.

 Lord Dunsany's 1905 book of short stories, The Gods of Pegana, is linked by Dunsany's invented pantheon of deities who dwell in Pegāna.
 It was followed by Time and the Gods, by some stories in The Sword of Welleran and Other Stories, and by Tales of Three Hemispheres.
 In 1919, Dunsany told an American interviewer, "In The Gods of Pegana I tried to account for the ocean and the moon.
 I don't know whether anyone else has ever tried that before."
-Dunsany's work influenced J. R. R. Tolkien's later writings.
+Dunsany's work influenced J.R.R.
+Tolkien's later writings.

 T. S. Eliot's The Waste Land (1922) was a deliberate attempt to model a 20th-century mythology patterned after the birth-rebirth motif described by the anthropologist and folklorist James George Frazer.